Consequences of System Tripping Due to the Absence of an Anti - siphon Pipe in the Stator Cooling Water System

 Scientific principle: The essence of siphon is generated due to gravity and intermolecular cohesion.

 The liquid at the highest point in the tube in the device moves towards the lower - position tube opening under the action of gravity, creating a negative pressure inside the U - shaped tube.
-This causes the liquid at the high - position tube opening to be sucked into the highest point, thus enabling the liquid to continuously flow into the low - position container. - What are the consequences if the stator cooling water system trips without an anti - siphon pipe?
+This causes the liquid at the high - position tube opening to be sucked into the highest point, thus enabling the liquid to continuously flow into the low - position container.

 Usually, there is a certain height difference among the stator cooling water tank, the stator cooling water pump, and the generator.